aws-samples/sample-scalable-intelligent-document-processing-with-amazon-bedrock-data-automation/createbdaproject.md

 <img src="../../blob/main/assets/screenshots/AWS_Console_Screenshot_1_-_BDA_Projects.png" width="800" />

-## Step2 : Add Standard Bluerint to the BDA Project
+## Step 2 : Add Standard Bluerint to the BDA Project

 Next we will add a set of standard blueprints to the project.
 These blueprints are provided by AWS out-of-the-box.